 Members of both research groups were in the past active in different actions of promoting archaeological heritage.
 The proposed collaboration will enable the continuation of these processes, identification and transfer of good practices as well as the accumulation of knowledge and experiences in communicating the interpretations of archaeological heritage in different national/political and social/cultural frameworks

-Project leader: Assist.
+Project leader: Assoc.
 Prof. Martina Blečić Kavur & Assist.
 Prof. Pavle Dragičević